-When taking decisions on how to spend the grant we strongly encourage school leaders to consider evidence on what will have the most impact to the pupils.
+When taking decisions on how to spend the grant we strongly encourage school leaders to consider evidence on what will have the most impact on the pupils.

-Some of the most effective spending will be on whole school stategies, including improving the quality of teaching, which have the potential to impact positively on all pupils.
+Some of the most effective spending will be on whole school strategies, including improving the quality of teaching, which have the potential to impact positively on all pupils.

 To find out if your child is eligible for Free School Meals or, if in Foundation Stage, Year 1 or Year 2 is eligible to apply for the Pupil Premium Grant, please click here:

 Adopted children: The school is not necessarily aware that a child has been adopted and therefore encourage parents and guardians to present this information to us.
 As is the case for all sensitive information this will be treated in the strictest of confidence.